SINHASantos/facil.io/docs/_SOURCE/0.7.x/fiobj_ary.md

 int64_t fiobj_ary_find(FIOBJ ary, FIOBJ data);
 ```

-Finds the index of a specifide object (if any).
+Finds the index of a specified object (if any).
 Returns -1 if the object
 isn't found.

 #### `fiobj_ary_remove`